Skip to main content

 2. Create the Card component

-To create a new component, you have to create a new file Card.tsx.
+To create a new component, create a new file first, Card.tsx.
 To follow best practices, create a components directory within src/app and place your file in it.

-On the Dynatrace platform, functional components are used.
-This means a React component is more or less just a JavaScript function returning JSX code, which is rendered in your UI.
+The Dynatrace platform uses functional components, meaning a React component is more or less just a JavaScript function returning JSX code that renders in your UI.
 Therefore, the skeleton of your new component looks like the following:

 src/app/components/Card.tsx